kenjyoung/MinAtar/README.md

 We provide 2 ways to visualize a MinAtar environment.

 ### Using Environment.display_state()
 The Environment class includes a simple visualizer using matplotlib in the `display_state()` function.
-To use this simply call:
+To use it simply call:
 ```python
 env = Environment('breakout')
 env.display_state(50)